tarwn/lessthandot-hugo/blogs/content/posts/2013-02-14-bulk-insert-data-where-the.md

          ROWTERMINATOR = 'r')
 ```

-Nope, that doesn&#8217;t work either, you get 0 rows inserted
+Nope, that doesn't work either, you get 0 rows inserted

 What about l for linefeed?